European-XFEL/Karabo/doc/concepts/general_concepts.rst

 The Karabo Hash
 +++++++++++++++

 The Karabo Hash is a key-value container.
-This means element (values) in a Hash can be addressed by a string key.
+This means the (values of) elements in a Hash can be addressed by a string key.

 .. code-block:: Python